The Best Sourdough Discard Graham Crackers Recipe

 Read on and watch the video to learn how to make the best sourdough discard graham crackers!

-Why are these sourdough graham crackers the best?
+Why are these sourdough graham crackers better?

 My original sourdough discard graham crackers recipe has been shared and saved thousands of times.